Hormones and chemicals that influence emotions

 Excess of serotonin causes sedation, apathy and reduction in sexual drive, whereas deficiency of serotonin is associated with low mood, lack of will, poor appetite control, anxiety disorders, depression, social behavior and sexual problems.
 For more….

 Acetylcholine is the primary neurotransmitter released from nerve endings in both central and peripheral nervous system.
-It is in charge of muscle movement, alertness, concentration and memory.
-When levels are optimal, mood is elevated, mind is focused and intelligence increased.
+It is in charge of muscle movement, alertness, concentration and memory and when levels are optimal, mood is elevated, mind is focused and intelligence increased.
 But with the low levels learning, recall, ability to think clearly can plummet.

 It also controls primitive drives and emotions like anger, fear, rage and aggression.
 With the imbalance in these neurotransmitters these emotions can affect both the individual and people around them.